rostislav-sergeenkov/modules_checklist/README.md

  * access to the log must be restricted with the permission 'access modules_checklist log'.
  * filters and ordering by click on row titles.
- * log entries that correspond to install, enable, disable, unistall actions on modules.
+ * log entries that correspond to install, enable, disable, uninstall actions on modules.

 ### 2. Check if information available in log